Sam-Andrews/child-diet-inequality/code/README_code.md

 * `-d`: stop the removal of food consumption fields.
 By default, `data_wrangling.R` will remove original fields from the `FFQRAW_D.csv` dataset for efficiency purposes.
 This flag prevents this, giving you access to a fuller version of the study dataset.
 * `-p`: runs `visualisations.R` and `youngbites.R` in parallel (as both of these scripts are only dependent on `data_wrangling.R`).
 By default, these scripts will be run sequentially.
 * `-g`: saves the static visualisations to SVG format as well as PNG.
 SVG files are generally recommended for publishing due to its lossless format (`visualisations.R`).
 Default is to save PNG only.
-* `-i`: opens the Young Bites Shiny app in a GUI rather than a browser.
+* `-i`: opens the Shiny app in a GUI rather than a browser.
 This is only recommended if you encounter issues with opening the app in the browser as this flag may not work in some GUIs (e.g. VSCode)

 The following flags should only be specified *after* the above flags, if required:

 * `-a [number]`: sets the minimum age for observation filtering - default is `-a 0` for 0 years old (`preprocess.sh`).
 This flag will impact *clean_data.csv*, both static visualisations, and the Shiny dashboard.
 * `-A [number]`: sets the maximum age for observation filtering - default is `-A 12` for 12 years old (`preprocess.sh`).
 This flag will impact *clean_data.csv*, both static visualisations, and the Shiny dashboard.

-For example, this line would not produce any static visualisations, but will include observations aged between 6 and 18 in our cleaned dataset and Young Bites Shiny app:
+For example, this line would not produce any static visualisations, but will include observations aged between 6 and 18 in our cleaned dataset and Shiny app:
 ```
 ./jobscript.sh -v -a 6 -A 18
 ```

+Note that if custom 'age' flags are set, the Shiny app will not allow the user to select the age variable.
+This is to ensure that inaccurate age groups are not displayed.
+If you would like to add in your own age groupings, you'll need to manually adjust the `data_wrangling.R` and `youngbites.R` scripts.

 ## Other files